Playbooks

-Launching Video Annotation for 100K Frames and Beyond
+Launching Video Annotation for 100K frames and beyond text

 V7 can now handle video files that are 10x longer, and with 700x more annotations!
 We've updated our annotation interface and backend video processing to make working with video datasets more intuitive, faster, and flexible.